Property to be returned to accused killer's family

-CORUNNA — The former home of accused killer Mark Latunski will apparently be returned to his family after their attorney submitted $103,000 to the purchaser to negate a bank auction for the property.
+CORUNNA — The former home of accused killer Mark Latunski apparently will be returned to his family after their attorney submitted $103,000 to the lawyer for the person who purchased the property during a bank auction earlier this year.

 A hearing is scheduled for 8 a.m.
 Aug.
-21 in 66th District Court to determine whether the current occupant can be evicted and the home physically returned to Latunski’s conservator.
+21 in 66th District Court to determine whether the current occupant, the purchaser's son, can be evicted and the home physically returned to Latunski’s conservator.

+Mark Latunski, who had owned the home and property, is being held in the Michigan Center for Forensic Psychiatry in Ypsilanti after being found incompetent to stand trial for the murder and mutilation of 25-year-old Kevin Bacon of Swartz Creek.
+Latunski's brother Paul was placed in charge of Mark Latunski's assets.

 The property, 703 W. Tyrrell Road in Bennington Township, was sold at a bank auction Feb.
 26 at the circuit courthouse in Corunna for $101,733.28 to Steven Deehl.
 His son Alex has been living at the property since shortly after it was purchased.

-Just before the auction, Shiawassee County Probate Court Judge Thomas Dignan issued an emergency order appointing Mark Latunski’s brother, Paul Latunski, as his conservator, according to dozens of pages of court filings.
+Just before the auction, Shiawassee County Probate Court Judge Thomas Dignan issued an emergency order appointing Paul Latunsk as Mark Latunski's conservator, according to dozens of pages of court filings.
 That order allowed Latunski’s family members to “sequester and secure all assets and pay only necessary bills.”

-Paul Latunski told The Argus-Press in May that he had been named as conservator, and he had twice attempted to submit payment to the Shiawassee County Prosecutor’s Office for the outstanding balance owed on the mortgage.
-He claimed the payment was refused both times, and the county, he said, claimed Mark Latunski had abandoned the property, opening the door for the property to be auctioned.
+Paul Latunski told The Argus-Press in May that he had twice attempted to submit payment to the Shiawassee County Prosecutor’s Office for the outstanding balance owed on the mortgage.
+He claimed the payment was refused both times and the county, he said, claimed Mark Latunski had abandoned the property, opening the door for the property to be auctioned.

 The Shiawassee County Register of Deeds confirmed Wednesday morning that attorneys for Latunski submitted a payment of $103,000 to the attorney for Steven Deehl.